-Variable at-risk compensation includes annual incentive cash bonuses for 2017 fiscal year performance, performance-based cash LTIP awards, and all equity LTIP awards, in each case measured at target, but excludes salary and service-based cash LTIP awards.
+(2) Variable, at-risk compensation includes annual incentive cash bonuses for 2022 fiscal year performance, and all LTIP equity awards, measured at target.

-Target total compensation includes target cash compensation as described in footnote 1 above, as well as all performance-based cash LTIP awards and all equity LTIP awards, measured at target.
+(3) Target total compensation includes target cash compensation as described in footnote 1 above, as well as all LTIP equity awards, measured at target.